slaufer/chatgpt-cli/README.md

-# chatgpt-cli
+# llm-cli
-I get asked about my ChatGPT CLI sometimes, so I'm posting it here.
+I get asked about my LLM CLI sometimes, so I'm posting it here.
 Enjoy!

-You might need to run `pip3 install prompt_toolkit openai` to make this script work.
+You might need to run `pip3 install prompt_toolkit openai anthropic` to make this script work.

 ```
-ChatGPT CLI
+LLM CLI

-This command line interface allows you to interact with the ChatGPT model in various ways, including sending system prompts, assistant responses, user prompts, and loading previous conversations.
+This command line interface allows you to interact with OpenAI and Anthropic's chat completion APIs in various ways, including sending system prompts, assistant responses, user prompts, and loading previous conversations.
 It supports both interactive and non-interactive modes.

 Usage:
   {exec_path} [options]